Genie-Angels

 What makes this all the more mysterious is the fact that I have sitting in front

-of my desk (so that I can beam smiles at it frequently) a very similar photo
+of my desk a very similar photo

-time, we believed to be on his deathbed.
+that was taken on March 9, 2004.
+At that time I had been praying for a poet we believed to be on his deathbed.
 For some reason I began praying for him

 to see "the Glory of the Lord," and I'm still not sure why those particular